Where are the best places to shop on a budget?

 In order to get the sale information, you need to provide your email address.
 You’ll then get daily emails about what sales are happening.

-When it comes to branded household items and food, Wilko, B&M, Poundland and the like should be your first port of call.
+If you’re looking for low cost branded household items and food, retailers such as Wilko, B&M, Poundland are worth looking into.
 They’ll usually undercut supermarkets on anything from washing up liquid to tuna.

-Similar to Aldi and Lidl, however, the prices might look good, but in some cases, smaller boxes and fewer items per packet than you’d normally find mean the real cost isn’t that much different to the big supermarkets.
+However, like Aldi and Lidl, the prices might look good, but in some cases you might find smaller boxes or fewer items per packet than you’d normally find which means the real cost isn’t that much different to the big supermarkets.
 Also, sometimes you do get what you pay for and an item won’t be quite as hard-wearing as you might hope.

 One person’s unwanted stuff could be your most-wanted items.
 Charity shops have a reputation for being full of tatty clothes and old DVDs, but you can often find plenty of stuff that’s close to new.
 They’re especially good for baby and children’s clothes, which typically don’t get a lot of wear before the young one they used to belong to has grown out of them.

 Beware of vintage shops, though.
-Although they sell used clothing, the prices are sometimes pretty close to high street costs.
+Although they sell used clothing, the prices are often much closer to high street costs.

-If you’re looking for furniture, perhaps to pack out a new flat or house, don’t forget there are charity stores such as The British Heart Foundation, The Red Cross, and Oxfam.
-These specialise in sofas, tables, desks and the like.
+If you’re looking for furniture, perhaps to pack out a new flat or house, you might not be aware that some charities such as The British Heart Foundation, The Red Cross, and Oxfam have specialist furniture stores as well as stocking a few items in regular stores.
+These stores specialise in larger items such as sofas, tables and desks.
 You can often walk away with a three-piece suite for far less than the hundreds of pounds you’ll pay brand new.
 Plus, they come with a few more features than you’d expect.
 Second hand stores can only sell armchairs and sofas if they’re fire-resistant and rarely stock items with damage like holes, breaks and frayed edges.
 It might be used, but it’ll look good as new.

 Please rate this article